KurtPachinger/mpos-precept/README.md

 # mpos-precept
-Imposter DOM rects in THREE.
+Imposter DOM rects in THREE
 ```js
 // use in standalone mode
 mpos.init()